dimastatz/flatr/README.md

 * **Syntax Awareness:** Fenced code blocks (` ```python `) preserve language context, helping LLMs understand code semantics.
 * **Human and Machine Readable:** Markdown is easy to read for developers and can be ingested directly by AI models.

-By converting a repository into a **flattened Markdown**, Flattr ensures that the **entire project is accessible in one coherent view**, maximizing the usefulness of LLMs and interactive tools.
+By converting a repository into a **flattened Markdown**, flatr ensures that the **entire project is accessible in one coherent view**, maximizing the usefulness of LLMs and interactive tools.

 ---